 Join exhibiting artists to find out more about their work and their artistic practice.
 This unique opportunity gives you the chance to meet the artist in person, ask questions about their exhibition and learn about their career.

-Over the past few months we’ve been welcoming Susan Simpson to 20-21 to lead a series of Artist’s Forums.
-The venue for these forums is the gallery café, which offers an informal setting to look at and debate topics that have relevance to the creative community.
-This time is also a useful opportunity to discuss one another’s work and ideas.
-So come along – grab a coffee and maybe a slice of homemade cake, and join the conversation.
+Our informal artist’s forums take place every month, led by artist and photographer Susan Simpson.
+The sessions are held in the gallery café, which offers an informal setting to look at and debate topics relevant to the creative community.
+There will also be opportunities to discuss one another’s work and ideas.
+So come along, grab a coffee and maybe a delicious homemade cake from our café and join in.

 If you have enjoyed your workshop, or want to contribute towards the work of 20-21, you can support us by making a donation.